Leftbower/cfspreadsheet-lucee-5/README.md

 1. Add a mapping as follows: Lucee Server Admin > Archives & Resources > Components: Go to "Create new Additional Resource" and add a name and under resource put "{lucee-server}/components/".
 Save with default settings.

 ##Notes:
-1. Uninstall does not currently remove poi jars from lib folder nor the files installed into components directory in lucee-server.
+1. Uninstall does not currently remove files installed into components directory in lucee-server.
-1. Currently only working as a server extension until LDEV-797 is fixed.
+1. Currently only working as a server extension until LDEV-797 is fixed (installing to `components` directory not supported yet in Lucee web context).